Why Meditate? 5 Great Reasons

 This is where it gets interesting to me.
 Fundamentally there are two types of meditation.
 The first type is “Sit down” meditation in which the meditator sits in a chair or on the floor and follows a process that, when done properly and over a long enough period of time that our minds begin to relinquish some of its tight grip on our persona.

-The other type is “mindfulness meditation” in which the user takes only a short period of time to follow a process that might only take a minute, but interrupts our mind’s momentum, and creates a moment of peace.
+The other type is “mindfulness meditation” (see Chapter 1 in my soon to be released book entitled Six Second Mindfulness Meditation in which the user takes only a short period of time to follow a process that might only take a minute, but interrupts our mind’s momentum, and creates a moment of peace.

 There are many types of “sit down” meditation processes, whether they be self-managed or guided, done silently or using a chant, that have, as the end goal, mind training.
 The assumption being that the mind is a bit of a wild horse that needs to be tamed.
 This can be a somewhat difficult and lengthy process since the mind usually does not want to be trained and resists the notion of giving up its central role in the human personality to nothing.
 Or the moment of no thing, no thinking,

 Years of such training is often required, although some the benefit can begin to be realized pretty quickly by a diligent practitioner using a skillful process.
 From my perspective, that doesn’t have to be.
-My own sit-down meditation process has as its goal not mind training, but going directly to the state of mind that is most beneficial—Illumination.
+My own sit-down meditation process (see Chapter 5 in my new book) has as its goal not mind training, but going directly to the state of mind that is most beneficial—Illumination.
 The Illumination of the state of Mind of the practitioner by following this simple new process called Higher Consciousness Meditation.

-This is what my new book is about: Higher Consciousness Meditation to be used for “sit down” meditation, as well as some new “mindfulness meditations” in addition to a few of the traditional tried and true ones.
+This is what my new book (Higher Consciousness Meditation available at Amazon Kindle) is about: a simple but effective 5 minute “sit down” meditation technique, as well as some new “mindfulness meditations” along with a few of the traditional tried and true ones.
 All for the purpose of Illumination.
 This is method is easier and requires much less time to get to that State of Awareness where the benefits of meditation can be realized.